DiligentGraphics/DiligentEngine/Troubleshooting.md

 * Try to [get clean version](https://github.com/DiligentGraphics/DiligentEngine#clonning)

-* Make sure you build environment is up-to-date:
+* Make sure your build environment is up-to-date:
   * When using gcc, make sure the compiler version is at least 7.4
   * Make sure you build your project with c++11 features enabled